Google Analytics Individual Qualification Practice Exam - Prep, Questions & Study Guide

-What is the "Bounce Rate" in Google Analytics?
+What does ‘UTM’ stand for in Google Analytics?

 Get further explanation with Examzify DeepDiveBeta